Autolyse

 During the rest, glutenin and gliadin (the two proteins in wheat flour) absorb water and begin linking into a gluten network.
 This happens without any mechanical work.
 By the time you start kneading or folding, the dough already has a foundation of structure.
 I've tested this with a windowpane test right after a 45-minute autolyse, and the dough already passed on the first attempt, without a single fold.

-How to autolyse bread dough
+How do you autolyse bread dough?

 One important detail: add yeast or sourdough starter after the autolyse, not during.
 If you add leavening at the start, fermentation begins immediately and you lose some of the enzymatic benefits.
 Some bakers make an exception for long autolyses (2+ hours) where they want fermentation to overlap with hydration, but this is a different technique called fermentolyse (more on that below).